gburgyan/go-poly/README.md

 }
 ```

-Without the `Type` field, or something like it, there will not be a type marshalled in the JSON.
+Without the `Type` field, or a similar field, the type will not be marshalled in the JSON.

 ## License